Context-dependent memory: Early research

 research on this topic was conducted by researchers in the 1930s who analyzed how changes in context affect an individual's memory for nonsense syllables.
 These early studies were unable to demonstrate an effect of context-dependent memory.
 Such non-significant results encouraged the development of new methods, such as a retroactive interference paradigm, to analyze the effect of context on memory.
 By the 1950s, this technique was used to demonstrate an effect of contextual information on memory recall.
 However, the validity of using this particular paradigm has been questioned.
 Indeed, much of the early literature on this topic failed to provide conclusive evidence of any context-dependent effects on memory.

 By the end of the 1970s, numerous successful demonstrations of a context-dependent effect appear in the literature.
 As early as 1971, Jensen et al. found evidence that contradicted previous findings by demonstrating a context-dependent effect on memory for nonsense syllables.
 In a similar timeframe, Endel Tulving and Donald Thompson proposed their highly influential 'encoding specificity principle', which provided the first framework for understanding how contextual information affects memory and recall.
 In 1975, the question of whether contextual information influences memory recall was famously investigated with the publication of Godden and Baddeley's paper detailing the well-known 'diving study'.
 A few years prior to the publication of this study, researchers demonstrated that the memory of deep sea divers for events witnessed underwater was reduced after resurfacing.
 The authors note in their 1975 paper that this incidental result immediately suggested a possible influence of the contextual environment (being underwater) on recall.
 To test this hypothesis, Godden and Baddeley had divers learn and recall word lists in two separate environments; under water and on dry land.
 Their results demonstrated that memory for word lists learned under water was better when recall sessions occurred under water as well, and that a congruent effect existed for words learned and recalled on land.
 In simplified form: changing the context between encoding and retrieval reduced the divers' ability to recall learned words.
 The publication of this study likely initiated the current synthesis of context-dependent memory as it is studied by psychologists today.

+Certain scholars believe the English philosopher John Locke referenced context-dependent memory in An Essay Concerning Human Understanding, which dates back to the 17th century.
+In this work, Locke wrote about a man learning a dance routine in a room containing an old wooden trunk.
+After enough practice, the man learned to avoid the wooden trunk to prevent himself from tripping during said dance routine.
+Locke wrote, "the idea of this remarkable piece of household stuff had so mixed itself with the turns and steps of all his dances, that though in that chamber he could dance excellently well, yet it was only while that trunk was there; nor could he perform well in any other place unless that or some other trunk had its due place in the room".